ayust/alpha-guide/content/upgrading-ships/amarr/sigil.md

 Industrials are a favorite target of many players - and even in high-security space, where CONCORD will appear to punish illegal attacks, they will usually arrive *after* your attackers have reduced your ship to a flaming wreck.
 Be mindful of your surroundings, and try to keep your cargo's value under about 20 million ISK.
 {{% /notice %}}

+### Hauling Enhancements

+The lowslots are used for five `Expanded Cargohold I`, to further increase the ship's cargo capacity and help it perform its primary function.
+These increase its cargo bay from 2205 m3 to 4938.5 m3.

+### Defenses

+This ship uses a `Large Shield Extender I` and two `Medium Shield Extender I` in its mid slots to grant it additional shield HP.

 {{% notice note %}}
 Shield modules are not usually fit on Amarr ships.
 However, in the case of industrial ships, the midslot modules are not useful for many other things,